 Assets & Number of Institutions Invested for Sustainability

-The 2018 Sustainable, Responsible and Impact Investing Trends report by US SIF: The Forum for Sustainable and Responsible Investment found $12 trillion in US assets were invested with consideration of environmental, social and governance (ESG) issues in investment research, analysis and decision-making or with an active ownership strategy through shareholder engagement.
-This means that 1 in 4 dollars of the total US assets under professional management are using one or more of these strategies.
-Out of $12 trillion, US SIF found that educational institutions held $317 billion in assets which were subject to various ESG criteria.
+The 2020 Sustainable, Responsible and Impact Investing Trends report by US SIF: The Forum for Sustainable and Responsible Investment found $17 trillion in US assets were invested with consideration of environmental, social and governance (ESG) issues in investment research, analysis and decision-making or with an active ownership strategy through shareholder engagement.
+This means that 1 in 3 dollars of the total US assets under professional management are using one or more of these strategies.
+Out of $12 trillion, US SIF found that educational institutions held $378 billion in assets which were subject to various ESG criteria.
+An increase of 19% from the $317 billion in 2018.
 These assets represent portfolios considering ESG issues in their investment research, analysis and decision making in addition to the assets represented by institutions that filed or co-filed shareholder resolution on ESG issues.

 The 2018 NACUBO-TIAA Study of Endowments found that out of 802 U.S. higher education endowments surveyed, 249 (or 31%) had addressed ESG issues by either adopting a sustainable investment policy or including sustainable investments in the portfolio”.
 A later analysis of this data by NACUBO revealed that a little more than half of the those institutions (or 16% of the 802) had made investments in ESG or SRI strategies in their portfolio where ESG was defined as an incorporation of ESG-related risks and opportunities in their investment analysis and SRI was defined as a divestment of particular products or industries.

 IEN's own tracking of the field also found that as of June 2020:

 - 97 US colleges and public university systems have an investment policy statement language addressing environmental, social, and governance considerations.